emmaU90/Analysis_of_top_uk_youtubers/README.md

 - What ROI do we expect if we take this course of action?

 1. Setting up a collaboration deal with Dan Rhodes would make the client a net profit of $1,065,000 per video.
-2. An influencer marketing contract with Mister Max can see the client generate a net profit of $1,276,000.
-3. If we go with a product placement campaign with DanTDM, this could generate the client approximately $484,000 per video.
+2. If we go with a product placement campaign with DanTDM, this could generate the client approximately $484,000 per video.
-4. If we advance with an influencer marketing campaign deal instead, this would make the client a one-off net profit of $404,000.
-5. NoCopyrightSounds could profit the client $642,000 per video too (which is worth considering).
+3. NoCopyrightSounds could profit the client $642,000 per video too (which is worth considering).

 # Actions plan

-- What course of action should we take and why?
+- What action plan should we take and why?

 Based on our analysis, we beieve the best channel to advance a long-term partnership deal with to promote the client’s products is the Dan Rhodes channel.